 Collect 1980s Second Basemen

 From slick-fielding defensive wizards to offensive catalysts who sparked rallies, the best second basemen of the decade gave the position a sense of urgency and excitement.
 Their trading cards from the era captured that energy, with images of leaping throws over sliding runners, heads-up base running, and fist pumps that defined the moment.
+Check out the best second basemen of the 80s and their Topps cards.

 Top Second Basemen of the 1980s